AdrianaG77/2018_Fall_Chipy_Mentorship/README.md

 ### Week 9 10/29/18 Tuesday, October 30th Mentor/Mentee 1-on-1

 Discussion: It finally happened; last Saturday I fell sick, fever sick.
 I have a strong immune system, cultivated over the years through deliberate exposure; I am an anti-germaphobe.
 It seems to have worked, I rarely get sick.
 I avoid it like the plague, mostly ‘cause I'm a big baby.
 I hate being sick, especially fever sick.
 I forgot how awful it feels, it's an overall consuming malaise making it difficult to do anything beyond basic bodily functions.
 I first felt it Friday after work, I was fatigued, exhausted.
 I went to bed early and woke up to body aches and a fever.
 I was on a mission, I had to finish coding.
-I medicated, sat, hydrated and waited it out...all...day...long.
+I settled into a catatonic state, medicated, sat, hydrated and waited it out...all...day...long.
 When I woke Sunday, my fever had broken.

 ![Catatonic](https://github.com/AdrianaG77/2018_Fall_Chipy_Mentorship/blob/master/catatonic.jpg)

-I quickly found the package I needed, relativedelta.
+I got to work and quickly found the package I needed, relativedelta.
 In one line of code, I had what I needed

 &nbsp;&nbsp;&nbsp;&nbsp;start_date = (end_date - relativedelta(years=years))

 We ended up meeting on Tuesday rather than Monday, which was fine by me.
 It gave me more time to recover, even though I had to work on Monday.
 We talked about the previous state logic, the end_date in particular, and how to filter the inactive/disc.
 I had added the date filtering to my VI function, once I had the active data frame and inactive/disc dataframe.
 Jim suggested I move it to my materials function.
 Mind you, my brain was still medicated and foggy, but I knew there was a reason I could not trim the materials dataframe before I filtered active and inactive/disc.
 I would have to sketch it out some more once my brain was at 100%.
 In the meantime, now that my MVP was complete, I asked Jim to look at refactoring.
 He suggested I move my calls into a main function and my parameters into a dictionary.

+Happy Halloween!

 Next Steps: Re-sketch logic for past state.